brendt/stitcher.io/src/content/blog/2019-05-30-a-project-at-spatie.md

 Instead of using the default Laravel project structure, our code is split into two namespaces:
 "application code" and "domain code".

-Domain code holds all business logic, and isn't tightly coupled to the framework.
+Domain code holds all business logic and is used by the application layer.
 If you want to dive further into this topic, you can read about it [here](*/blog/organise-by-domain).

 The following graph shows how application- and domain code relate to each other: